OpenMW/openmw/docs/source/reference/lua-scripting/user_interface.rst

    local layout = {
       layers = 'Windows',
       type = ui.TYPE.Window,
-      skin = 'MW_Window', -- TODO: replace all skins here when they are properly implemented props = {
+      template = { skin = 'MW_Window' }, -- TODO: replace all skins here when they are re-implemented in Lua
+      props = {
          size = v2(200, 250),
          -- put the window in the middle of the screen